raunakjodhawat/stock-frontend/README.md

-# Frontend for Scala backend stock application
+# Frontend for Stock application

 run using npm start